 Within all software deals, there are traditionally three components.
 These are Software, ongoing System Support and Implementation Professional Services.

-The cost of Sage will be calculated based on the modules and the number of users required.
+Sage 200 pricing will be calculated based on the modules and the number of users required.

 The amount of Professional Services days required is clearly subjective to the nature and scope of your project.
 However you can be assured that all works will be professionally scoped by our experienced team and agreed with you prior to any project kick off.